ssuihko/ElektroninenKeittokirja/documentation/installation.md

 $ pip install -r requirements.txt
 ```

-If the default accounts are not transferred in the database, add an admin account from terminal with the commands below:
+Add an admin account from terminal with the commands below:

 ```
 $ sqlite3 application/recipes.db